Monell v. Department of Social Services of the City of New York: Subsequent case law

-The Court's holding means that liability for an individual defendant sued under §1983, who can be liable for any constitutional violation (absent immunities), even if the conduct is unauthorized or a one-off incident, is very different from liability for municipal entities, who can be sued under §1983 only pursuant to a policy or custom.
+The Court's holding means that liability for an individual defendant sued under §1983, who can be liable for any constitutional violation (absent immunities), even if the conduct is unauthorized or a one-off incident, is distinct from liability for municipal entities, who can be sued under §1983 only pursuant to a policy or custom.
 This can mean either an affirmative policy or custom or a policy by omission.
 In subsequent cases, the Court defined what constituted a policy or custom for purposes of Monell liability.

 In Pembaur v.
 City of Cincinnati, the Court held that a single decision made by municipal policy maker can establish policy sufficient for Monell liability.
 In determining who is a municipal policy maker in City of St. Louis v.
 Praprotnik (1988), the Court held that officials with final policy-making authority and responsibilities under state law for making policy in that area of city's business, are municipal policy-makers.

 Regarding policies of omission, the Court held in City of Canton v.
 Harris that a municipality can be liable for a failure to train its employees when this failure constitutes a deliberate indifference to the person whose rights were violated.
 The same standard of deliberate indifference applies to failure to screen employees.
 In Board of Commissioners of Bryan County v.
 Brown, the Court held that a municipality can be liable for failure to screen if it is deliberately indifferent to the fact that the people the municipality was hiring were the kind of people with who would predictably commit this type of constitutional violation.